Set 11 | 501 - 550

 (N.) (मतिभ्रम)

-Example: The patient was in a state of delirium due to high fever.
+Sentence: The patient was in a state of delirium due to high fever.

 A political leader who seeks support by appealing to popular desires and prejudices rather than rational argument (2)